Stakely/stakely-docs/docs/obol-portal/technical-architecture.md

   - Tracks ETH distributions and allocates funds based on predefined thresholds and the configured principal amount.
 - **Creation**: Initiated by the user during the staking process.
 - **Key Parameters**: Rewards address, principal address, and principal amount.
-- **Distribution Logic**:
+- **Simplified Distribution Logic**:
   - If balance > 16 ETH: Distributes to principal address.
-  - If balance < 16 ETH: Distributes to rewards and/or principal address.
+  - If balance < 16 ETH: Distributes to rewards address.

 **Resources**:
 - [OWR Contract Repository](https://github.com/ObolNetwork/obol-splits)